This is the first of three posts comprising a full report from my trip to Uganda, you can find the second and third part by clicking the links below:

 This was as close as you can get, and to see the masses of water thundering through a 6 metre gap in the rocks is a memorable experience.

 Here is a video of the boat trip:

 After the cruise we returned to Baker’s Lodge for dinner.

-The next day we headed off down south and the next article will cover my further adventures in Uganda.
+The next day we headed off down south and the second article in this series covers the Wild West of Uganda

 If this has made you want to visit the Pearl of Africa, contact me to arrange your dream trip!
 For an example tour, click here.